Dee Booher: Acting career

 After Booher's professional wrestling career, she earned a living doing stunt work as well as by performing singing telegrams that incorporated aspects of wrestling.

 Booher had several film roles in her career, including in the Mel Brooks comedy Spaceballs.
 She was in the romantic comedy Brainsmasher...
 A Love Story alongside Andrew "Dice" Clay and Teri Hatcher.
 She also appeared in the music video for Aerosmith's "Love in an Elevator", carrying a dwarf on her shoulders.

 She also had guest-starring roles in television, including Married... with Children, My Two Dads, Mama's Family and Night Court.
 She often portrayed her Queen Kong character in these roles.

 Personal life and death

 Booher was married to her husband Ken Booher for 39 years before he died.
 She had one son, Dean Booher.

 By 2017, Booher used a motorized wheelchair because of wrestling-related spinal deterioration.
 In her later life, she had lupus and peripheral neuropathy.
 She died on January 7, 2022, at the age of 73.

+Tributes

+In July 2024, a stage show in tribute of Booher was co-written, co-directed and co-starred by Tracee Meltzer and Robert Nguyen called Matilda the Hun: The Raw Meat at the Zephyr Theatre in Hollywood.
+The show was nominated in 10 different categories for BroadwayWorld Awards and resulted in 3 wins for David Navarro for Best Music Direction & Orchestra Performance, Best Scenic Design of a Play or Musical and Best Sound Design of a Play or Musical.